-Add your own touch to your Jean-Pierre Hoschedé and Michel Monet on the Banks of the Epte re-creation with a choice of three luxury Larson-Juhl frames:
+Add your own finish to your Monet reproduction with a choice of three premium Larson-Juhl frames:

 Finish: Silver - Width: 4.2" - Height: 2"

 Finish: Dark Wood - Width: 4.4" - Height: 1.8"

 Finish: Silver - Width: 4" - Height: 2.65"